When Will the Southwest Become Unlivable?

 Four years ago, when my family was preparing to move to Tucson, I briefly fantasized about finding a home with a pool.
 Many small, middle-class houses in the city have them: cement holes in the ground flanked by even more cement.
 But my partner and I decided a backyard pool would use too much water in the desert, so instead, the university pool has become my lifeline.

 Swimming is more than exercise.
 It’s meditation, an escape from stress.
 In the desert, it can also be a necessity as summer temperatures rise and rise.
 Locals like to say that a couple of decades ago, we could count on finding respite from the heat: the occasional 90-degree high instead of 100, and cool nights to break up the sweltering days.
-But now the heat waves are ever-present, and we must find refuge.
+But now the heat waves are ever present, and we must find refuge.
 Clouds and tree cover are rare, so our comfort and survival depend on man-made environments: movie theaters, museums, our air-conditioned homes, the pool.

 This has always been a land of little rain and warm summers.
 But over the past two decades, chronic drought and heat have gotten steadily worse.
 This summer, a heat dome has parked over the Southwest; highs in Phoenix have hit 110 degrees for nearly two weeks straight.
 Arizona may be breaking records, but the trend is worldwide: On July 3, the average global temperature reached 62.62 degrees Fahrenheit, the highest recorded since 1979.
 The next day was even hotter.